trancongbao/trancongbao.github.io/Software_Decomposition/5_Process_Network_Decomposition.md

 - _Asynchronous_.
 The client doesn’t block, and the response, if any, isn’t necessarily sent immediately.

 Event-driven architectures have loose coupling within space, time and synchronization, providing a scalable infrastructure for information exchange and distributed workflows.
 However, event-architectures are tightly coupled, via event subscriptions and patterns, to the semantics of the underlying event schema and values.

+## Other considerations

+### Fragment technology stacks

+One supposed benefit of microservice architecture is that projects can use different tech stakc.
+However, this could create a hiring and management nightmare.
+In fact, may microservice architecture opt to use a standard tech stack.

+### Fragment teams

+One supposed benefit of microservice architecture is that teams can operate indeepently.
+However, when different teams don’t need to interact, they may work in their own silos.
+In the long term, this could result in teams producing their subcultures within the company, such as employing different methodologies of programming or management or utilizing different sets of development tools.

+If some team member eventually needs to work in a different team, they may suffer a bit of culture shock and learn a new way of doing their job.